 There are already countless studies that show how doing good improves a business’ key metrics – even in terms of the price premium that customers are willing to pay, or the increased valuation of a company due to the goodwill it garnered with its stakeholders.
 Instead of competing by price, businesses today can in some sense compete by purpose.

 Yet, what many may not realise is that doing good does much more than improving the bottom line.
 There are some things that are often overlooked.
-Here are the 2 main things we have personally learnt about why doing good is good for business:
+Here are 2 additional ways that businesses benefit from doing good that B1G1 has learned in our experience:

 Supporting causes and discovering ways to create a community through giving can also bring businesses together.
 For example, the B Corp movement attracted many large and small businesses alike with the desire to hold themselves accountable to society and global standards in responsible and ethical practices.
 It has created a dynamic community of businesses encouraging each other to do better, for themselves and for the world.